How to Unfold Top Decays: Abstract

 \section{Abstract}

-{\bf Using unfolded top-decay data we can measure the top mass, as well as search for unexpected kinematic effects.
-We show how generative unfolding enables both tasks and how both benefit from unbinned, high-dimensional unfolding.
-Our method includes an unbiasing step with respect to the training data and promises significant advantages over standard methods, in terms of flexibility and precision.}
+{\bf Using unfolded top-quark decay data we can measure the top quark mass, as well as search for unexpected kinematic effects.
+We present a new generative unfolding method for the two tasks and show how they both benefit from unbinned, high-dimensional unfolding.
+Unlike weight-based or iterative generative methods we include a targeted unbiasing with respect to the training data.
+This shows significant advantages over standard, iterative methods, in terms of applicability, flexibility and accuracy.}

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}